allegheny-college-cmpsc-404-spring-2024/course-materials/CODE_OF_CONDUCT.md

 ### Definining "done"-ness

-- Able to be deployed
+A unit of work defined as "done" indicates that it:

-- *Some* level of bug-testing & assurance of accuracy
+- Has undergone _some_ level of bug-testing and assurance of accuracy
-- Provides some measure of actual utility to the target audience

-`The point where a feature is written and tested but it also needs to reflect the intended use.
-Also setting a goal for the team to when the function is fully functional and marking it as complete.`
+- Provides a way to concretely assess its relative success or completeness

-* Conforms to the guidelines/standards set by the client.
+- Conforms to the guidelines/standards in the teams requirements documents
-* Is user-friendly (i.e., is not difficult to use).
-* Is documented (i.e., readme,md file)
+- Is documented (i.e., a `README` or appropriate inline commenting)
-* Has been tested and debugged.
-* Keeps important data secure.

-`An assignment is considered done once it meets all of the requirements agreed upon by the group that constitutes the task as done`
-A project can be considered done when it succesfully produces a result that we are all happy with.

 ## Evaluation